paralax/ColossalOpera/intermediate/ZZ_spellcheck.md

     foob<ar
     garbg<ae

 Here the `<` indicates "This is the start of the mispelling".
+If the word is spelled correctly, indicate so.

 # Challenge Input